dmcarth/Cue/Docs/Rendering.md

 </div>
 ```

-Most of the required methods for `MarkupRender` follow the same format: they pass a node and a `WalkerEvent` to indicate whether the renderer is entering or exiting the given node.
+Most of the required methods for `MarkupRenderer` follow the same format: they pass a node and a `WalkerEvent` to indicate whether the renderer is entering or exiting the given node.
 The only exceptions are `renderReference(_:in:)` and `renderHorizontalBreak(_:in:)`, which are only called when entering.

 For a full list of the requirements see MarkupRenderer.swift.